p-gonzo/blog/content/posts/map-filter-recude-cpp.md

 ForEach<std::string>(word,[](char &letter) { std::cout << letter << std::endl; });
 ```

 As you can see, our ForEach function is now agnostic as to whether we are passing a `std::string`, `std::vector`, `std::list`, or any other containing class so long as it implements the iterator interface.
-The containing logic is identical to the original Map function:

 ### `Map()`, `Filter()`, and `Reduce()`: